logi-26/Blender-SGL-Exporter/README.md

 # Blender-SGL-Exporter
-Blender addon for exporting models/textures for the Sega Graphics Library
+Blender plugin for exporting models/textures for the Sega Graphics Library